pseusys/SeasideVPN/README.md

 ## Data, connections and protocols

-The key difference of SeaSide VPN from other VPN systems is it's undetectability.
+The key difference of Seaside VPN from other VPN systems is it's undetectability.
 Indeed, according to several articles ([this](https://ieeexplore.ieee.org/document/8275301), [this](https://www.ir.com/guides/deep-packet-inspection) or [this](https://www.sciencedirect.com/science/article/abs/pii/S0167404813000837)), packet analysis is done according to several techniques:

 - Packet header analysis.